1ABEL vs Reigning Champ: Which Premium Heavyweight Brand Is Right for You? (Australia vs Canada)

 Silhouette: Athletic-Cut vs Drop-Shoulder Boxy

 Reigning Champ runs athletic-cut across the catalog.
 The fits are slimmer, the silhouettes more body-conscious, the cuts derived from athletic sportswear roots.
 Their hoodies fit closer than John Elliott or Aimé Leon Dore; their tees are slimmer than typical premium streetwear.
-The aesthetic is "Canadian athletic minimalism — refined sportswear."
+The aesthetic is "Vancouver athletic minimalism — refined sportswear."

 1ABEL runs drop-shoulder boxy across the entire 22-piece catalog.
 The shoulder seam sits past the actual shoulder; the body is wider and shorter; the sleeves are wider.
 This is the modern minimalist-streetwear silhouette taken to its full expression.
 The aesthetic is "Melbourne music producer who treats wardrobe as a system" — full modern oversized.